They say…

 Woodfordes Headcracker

 East Anglia provides rich pickings for lovers of good speciality ales: the current Good Beer Guide lists 15 independent brewers in Suffolk and 11 in Norfolk, including a good number of award-winning names.
-Among these is Woodforde’s, perhaps best known for Wherry Best Bitter, a former Champion Beer of Britain, though in fact its most honoured beer is Headcracker, which in draught form recently won Champion Draught Barley Wine of Britain for the third time.
+Among these is Woodforde’s, perhaps best known for Wherry Best Bitter, a former Champion Beer of Britain, though in fact its most honoured beer is Headcracker, which in draught form recently won Champion Draught of Britain for the third time.

 Wherry was Woodforde’s inaugural beer when the brewery was founded in 1981 at Drayton near Norwich by former homebrewers, who named it after an 18th century beer-loving Norfolk vicar.
 Since 1989 it’s been based at Woodbastwick, northeast of Norwich, on a site with its own water supply from a borehole.
-This pretty village in the Broads is much-visited by tourists, a served by the brewery’s and visitor centre – and a range of its ales in bottle-conditioned form to take home.
+This pretty village in the Broads is much-visited by tourists, a served by the brewery’s shop and visitor centre – and a range of its ales in bottle-conditioned form to take home.
 It also boasts three tied pubs.

 Those familiar with Wherry won’t be surprised by the brewery’s take on a barley wine: Headcracker is also light in colour and notably hoppy for its style.
 The grist is almost entirely pale malt – Norfolk Maris Otter from Simpsons at nearby Tivetshall – with just a little caramalt.
 The result is an attractive golden colour, notably effervescent, and pours with a loose, foamy head.
 The heady aroma is instantly striking: full of peachy sherbet fruit and pungent spice, with the whiff of deeper, more earthy resins from Styrian Goldings hops.